 Laboratory Hazard Profile

 A laboratory hazard profile is created on the DRS website for each laboratory group.
 Its purpose is to outline hazards that standard operating procedures and training should address.
 In addition, the information will be used for a laboratory door sign summarizing the hazards in the laboratory.
 The hazard profile will include current information on biohazard levels, isotopes, x-ray equipment, and high powered lasers.
 Information on electrical hazards and chemical hazards must be added to complete the profile.
-As new hazards are added to the laboratory, the hazard profile should be updated by the PI/supervisor or the LSC.
+As new hazards are added to the laboratory, the hazard profile should be updated by the PI/supervisor or the SC.
 To update your hazard profile log into the DRS website and click on "hazards" under General Laboratory Information and complete the hazard profile for each laboratory space.
 The "need more info" button under each hazard category provides more information on what hazards should be listed.
-Electrical hazards refer to equipment with exposed live components or high voltage (≥600V).
 DRS will provide assistance upon request.

 To complete the hazard profile for chemicals, there are two options:

 Provide DRS with a list of the chemicals in the laboratory.

 If there is no chemical inventory for the laboratory, an inventory template and instructions are below.
 DRS staff will use the Laboratory Hazard Assessment for Chemicals process on the DRS website to categorize the material by hazard type/amount and determine risk levels.
 The PI or SC should review the hazard profile to confirm its accuracy and to add hazards that were not included in the inventory, e.g. compressed gases or cryogens.

 Use the Laboratory Hazard Assessment for Chemicals guidance document below to complete the profile.